-Mangroves belts are key ecosystems residing in the intertidal area of tropical and sub-tropical coastlines and a key component in the discussion of green-grey infrastructure (Bao, 2011; Borsje et al., 2011; Horstman et al., 2014; World Bank, 2016; Blankespoor et al., 2017; Parvathy et al., 2017).
-Although, there has been much debate about the quantifiable integration of mangroves into engineered coastal protection works (Feagin et al., 2010; Verhagen and Loi, 2012; Dasgupta et al., 2017, 2019; van Zelst et al., 2021), knowledge about the importance of mangroves has been highlighted and discussed by several authors (Verhagen and Loi, 2012; Zhang et al., 2012; Sasmito et al., 2016).
-Mangroves have a high tolerance for harsh conditions in the intertidal area: tidal flooding, exposure to waves and varying degrees of salinity (Mazda et al., 1997, 2006; Hogarth, 2015; Willemsen et al., 2015; Ratnayake et al., 2018).
-Forming a buffer between land and sea, in areas with and without robust sea defences, mangroves contribute to the attenuation of wave energy and to the stabilization of the foreshore (Hong Phuoc and Massel, 2006; Horstman, 2014; Pilato, 2019).
+Mangroves belts are key ecosystems residing in the intertidal area of tropical and sub-tropical coastlines and a key component in the discussion of green-grey infrastructure (Bao, 2011; Borsje et al., 2011; Horstman et al., 2014; Beck, 2016; Blankespoor et al., 2017; Kg et al., 2017; Horstman et al., 2014; Beck, 2016; Borsje et al., 2011; Bao, 2011).
+Although, there has been much debate about the quantifiable integration of mangroves into engineered coastal protection works (Feagin et al., 2010; Van Zelst et al., 2021; Tusinski and Verhagen, 2014; Dasgupta et al., 2017; Van Zelst et al., 2021), the knowledge on the importance of mangroves has been highlighted and discussed by several authors (Zhang et al., 2012; Tusinski and Verhagen, 2014; Sasmito et al., 2016).
+Mangroves have a high tolerance for harsh conditions in the intertidal area: tidal flooding, exposure to waves and varying degrees of salinity(Mazda et al., 1997; Mazda et al., 2006; Hogarth, 2015; Willemsen et al., 2015; Ratnayake et al., 2018).
+Forming a buffer between land and sea, in areas with and without robust sea defences, mangroves contribute to the attenuation of wave energy and to the stabilization of the foreshore (Pilato, 2019; Hong Phuoc and Massel, 2006; Horstman, 2014) (Hong Phuoc and Massel, 2006; Horstman, 2014; Pilato, 2019).
 Waves propagating through submerged and emergent vegetation lose energy due to the turbulent flow separation induced by the stems, roots and branches, resulting in the creation of a drag force.
-The amount of dissipated wave energy depends upon the mangrove height, surface area, location, density, distribution and root structure (Dalrymple et al., 1984; McIvor et al., 2012b).
-Despite these invaluable ecosystem services, mangrove coverage is on a rapid decline (Food and Agriculture Organization of the United Nations (FAO), 2007; Spalding, 2010).
-Therefore, there is a vital need to explore in depth the physical contribution of mangroves locally to reducing coastal vulnerability to hazards such as sea level rise and extreme waves in order to adequately optimize the project planning and designing phases for green-grey infrastructure (Masson-Delmotte et al., 2021; van Zelst et al., 2021).
+The amount of dissipated wave energy depends upon the mangrove height, surface area, location, density, distribution and root structure (Dalrymple et al., 1984; Mcivor et al., 2012b).
+Despite, these invaluable ecosystem services, mangrove coverage is on a rapid decline (Food and Organization, 2007; Spalding, 2010).
+Therefore, there is a vital need to explore in depth the physical contribution of mangroves locally to reducing coastal vulnerability to hazards such as sea level rise and extreme waves in order to adequately optimize the project planning and designing phases for green- grey infrastructure- (Masson-Delmotte et al., 2021; Van Zelst et al., 2021).